Drivers at the age of 50 are likely enjoying some of the lowest car insurance rates in their lives.

 How much is car insurance for a 50-year-old female?

-With a good driving record and credit score, 50-year-old female drivers will also be getting some of the best rates of their driving years.
+With a good driving record and credit score, 50-year-old female drivers will also get some of the best rates of their driving years.

 The average national cost of a full coverage insurance policy for a 50-year-old female with a $500 comprehensive/collision deductible is $1,487, a savings of about $99 from what they would pay if aged 40.